 Hernandez has directed archaeological field projects at Butrint’s ancient necropolis (2004), at the Hellenistic city of Amantia (2008), and at the Late Bronze Age site at Mursi (2010).
 He has received fellowships and grants from Harvard’s Loeb Classical Library Foundation, Princeton’s Woodrow Wilson National Fellowship Foundation, American Council of Learned Societies, Butrint Foundation, American Philosophical Society, and Notre Dame’s Office of the Vice President for Research and Institute for Scholarship in the Liberal Arts.

-Of Cuban descent, Hernandez is bilingual (Spanish/English) and is a dual citizen of the US and Spain.
-He began his career as an archaeologist working at the ancient city of Troy in Turkey.
+A dual citizen of the US and Spain, Hernandez began his career as an archaeologist working at the ancient city of Troy in Turkey.

 The Ancient City of Butrint: Uncovering a Cultural Treasure

-Hernandez, D. R. In press.
+Hernandez, D. R. 2017.
 “Buthrotum's Sacred Topography and the Imperial Cult, I: The West Courtyard and Pavement Inscription.”
-Journal of Roman Archaeology 2017.
+Journal of Roman Archaeology 30, pp. 38-63.